 A proportion p represents the share of total cases taking on any particular value and is reported as a decimal.
 When reported, it is common to round the proportion to two or three decimal places.
-For example, in the case of credit hours in Table ??, eight of the fourteen students reported taking fifteen credit hours (category 4 or i = 4).
+For example, in the example of the distribution of credit hours, eight of the fourteen students reported taking fifteen credit hours (category 4 or i = 4).
 The proportion of students in category 4, that is, those taking fifteen credit hours is 0.533.